sagemathinc/cocalc-doc/source/vouchers.rst

 CoCalc Administrators
 ***************************

-An administrator of :doc:`on-premises` may wish to create and issue vouchers to potential users of their CoCalc installation.
+An administrator of :ref:`cocalc_onprem` may wish to create and issue vouchers to potential users of their CoCalc installation.

 *******************************
 CoCalc Resellers and Bookstores